pedrojunqueira/da-100/README.md

 	- Bar and Column
 		- Can be clustered or stacked
 		- Represent groups and classes
+		- Options:
-		- Axis, Legend, Values and tooltip are options
+			- Axis, Legend, Values and tooltip
 	- Line and Area chart
 		- Present Trend over time
 		- Options